me-env/me./README.md

     - Such as samsung Health
 - Detailed shopping information about what to buy to reach your weight goal related to what sport you pratice ...

-As you may have noticed, a lot of applications are copied from what google does.
+> As you may have noticed, a lot of applications are copied from what google does.
 Actually that’s the goal.
-If we could have an open source tool that would centralize all tools based on your data such as what google does with a“central” point being *myself / me.* instead of google that would be perfect 🙂
+If we could have an open source tool that would centralize all tools based on our data such as what google does with a “central” point being "*me.*" instead of google that would be good 🙂

 Also for a more technical part, this plugins are divided into 3 distincts categories.